Asabeneh/30-Days-Of-JavaScript/15_Day/15_day_classes.md

 Frequency Distribution: [(20.0, 26), (16.0, 27), (12.0, 32), (8.0, 37), (8.0, 34), (8.0, 33), (8.0, 31), (8.0, 24), (4.0, 38), (4.0, 29), (4.0, 25)]
 ```

 1. Create a class called PersonAccount.
-It has firstname, lastname, incomes, expenses properties and it has total_income, total_expense, account_info,add_income, add_expense and account_balance methods.
-Incomes is a set of incomes and its description and the same goes for expenses.
+It has firstname, lastname, incomes, expenses properties and it has totalIncome, totalExpense, accountInfo,addIncome, addExpense and accountBalance methods.
+Incomes is a set of incomes and its description and  expenses is also a set of expenses and its description.

 🎉 CONGRATULATIONS ! 🎉